nats-io/nats-site/content/doc/internals/nats-server-protocol.md

 * `host`: The host specified in the cluster parameter/options
 * `port`: The port number specified in the cluster parameter/options
 * `auth_required`: If this is set, then the server should try to authenticate upon connect.
-* `ssl_required`: If this is set, then the server must authenticate using SSL.
+* `tls_required`: If this is set, then the server must authenticate using TLS.
 * `max_payload`: Maximum payload size that the server will accept.
 * `connect_urls` : A list of server urls that a client can connect to.
 * `ip`:  Optional route connection address of a server, `nats-route://<hostname>:<port>`

-### Description

-As soon as the server accepts a connection from another server, it will send information about itself and the configuration and security requirements that are necessary for the other server to successfully authenticate with the server and exchange messages.

-The connecting server also sends an `INFO` message.
-The accepting server will add an `ip` field containing the address and port of the connecting server, and forward the new server's `INFO` message to all servers it is routed to.

-Any servers in a cluster receiving an `INFO` message with an `ip` field will attempt to connect to the server at that address, unless already connected.
-This propagation of `INFO` messages on behalf of a connecting server provides automatic discovery of new servers joining a cluster.

-### Example
+#### Example

 Below is an example of an `INFO` string received by a NATS server, with the `ip` field.

-`INFO {"server_id":"KP19vTlB417XElnv8kKaC5","version":"0.9.4","go":"","host":"localhost","port":5222,"auth_required":false,"ssl_required":false,"tls_required":false,"tls_verify":false,"max_payload":1048576,"ip":"nats-route://127.0.0.1:5222/","connect_urls":["localhost:4222"]}`
+`INFO {"server_id":"KP19vTlB417XElnv8kKaC5","version":"0.9.4","go":"","host":"localhost","port":5222,"auth_required":false,"tls_required":false,"tls_verify":false,"max_payload":1048576,"ip":"nats-route://127.0.0.1:5222/","connect_urls":["localhost:4222"]}`

 ## <a name="CONNECT"></a>CONNECT

+#### Description

+The `CONNECT` message is analogous to the `INFO` message.
+Once the NATS server has established a TCP/IP socket connection with another server, and an `INFO` message has been received, the server will send a `CONNECT` message to provide more information about the current connection as well as security information.

-### Syntax
+#### Syntax

 `CONNECT {["option_name":option_value],...}`